How to Plan Your Outdoor Space

 My favorite outdoor rugs (and I’ve tried a lot of them!) are made of flexible woven plastic straws.
 The reason I love them is they’re durable, completely waterproof, and you can just hose them off if they happen to get dirty.

 They’re perfect around pools and water features, for rainy climates (like Seattle), under outdoor dining tables (especially if you have kids), playhouses, etc. I try to use plastic rugs for any spots not covered by a roof.
 If you’re in a dry climate it might not matter as much.

-I’m really loving this fun black and white tribal rug from Fab Habitat (available on Amazon) that I just got for my patio (below).
+I’m really loving this fun black and white tribal rug from Fab Habitat (available on Amazon) that I just got for my Boho patio refresh (below).